There are 29 articles in this month.

 Born without her left arm below the elbow, Bailey, a trainer at CrossFit Rubicon, has been on a journey of experimentation and adaptation as she finds new and better ways to access CrossFit.

 “It’s a constant change.
 It’s constant evolution.
-Over time we’ve changed a few things about different elements of the tools… Continue Reading
+Over time we’ve changed a few things about different… Continue Reading

 Improved prosthetic technology and user-driven innovation are opening new avenues for adaptive athletes who refuse to accept limitations.

 On Dec.
 22, 2013, vigilant U.S. Transportation Security Administration agents pulled Kendra Bailey out of a screening line.